- Our Treatments

 You may have noticed that Dr. Brian Bergh specializes in “Orthodontics and Dentofacial Orthopedics.”
 While most people have heard of orthodontics, many are confused by the “dentofacial orthopedics” part of the title.
 We can explain!

 One of the nine specialties is “Orthodontics and Dentofacial Orthopedics.”
-You probably know that an orthodontist straightens teeth, and indeed: “ortho” comes from the Greek for “straight” or “correct,” and “dontic” from the Greek for “teeth.”
+You probably know that an orthodontist straightens teeth.
+Indeed, “ortho” comes from the Greek for “straight” or “correct,” and “dontic” comes from the Greek for “teeth.”
 But what about dentofacial orthopedics?
 “Dentofacial” is “teeth” plus “face” while “ortho” again means “straight” and “pedic” is from the Greek for “child.”

 Are you drowsy during the day with no explanation?
 Do you snore loudly, or wake up breathless in the middle of the night?
 If so, you may be one of more than twelve million Americans affected by sleep apnea.

 Sleep apnea is a condition in which breathing stops periodically during sleep, as many as 20-30 times per hour. (“Apnea” is the Greek word for “without breath.”)
 If you suffer from sleep apnea, each time your breathing stops, the resulting lack of oxygen alerts your brain, which temporarily wakes you up to restart proper breathing.
 Because the time spent awake is so brief, most people with sleep apnea don’t remember it – and many think they are getting a good night’s sleep.
 However, the constant wake-sleep-wake-sleep cycle precludes the deep sleep that refreshes the body, and sufferers are frequently drowsy during the day.

 The following symptoms can indicate the presence of sleep apnea.
 If you notice one or more of these, give us a call at 818.273.6225.
 We can refer you to a sleep apnea specialist.